 The East Asia Nonproliferation Program (EANP)

 Conducts extensive research on nonproliferation issues affecting East Asia and operates one of the most comprehensive open-source electronic databases on Chinese arms control and nonproliferation developments, issues related to North Korean weapons of mass destruction, and other emerging topics.
-EANP also provides training to visiting fellows from various gavernement and non-governemental organizations from China and other Asian countries.
+EANP also provides training to visiting fellows from various governements and NGOs from China and other Asian countries.

 The Education Program (EDU)